-The VPCE seeks to ensure that the outcome of the service it offers is not improperly affected by factors external to the certification process, and therefore establishes procedures to understand, identify, and appropriately manage conflicts of interest that may arise.
+The programme seeks to ensure that the outcome of the service it offers is not improperly affected by factors external to the certification process, and therefore establishes procedures to understand, identify, and appropriately manage conflicts of interest that may arise.

-The principles and procedures described are useful for directors and employees of Global Zero Waste and Cercarbono, registry administrators, as well as third parties, to identify situations that may represent a conflict of interest, directly or indirectly affecting the interests of the parties involved in the provision of the certification service offered by the VPCE.
+The principles and procedures described are useful for directors and employees of Global Zero Waste and Cercarbono, registry administrators, as well as third parties, to identify situations that may represent a conflict of interest, directly or indirectly affecting the interests of the parties involved in the provision of the certification service offered by the programme.

-The regulations specified are mandatory for directors, employees, validation, and verification bodies, PCEM developers, registry platform, external consultants and all those involved in the certification and registration process of materials recirculation initiatives.
+The regulations specified are mandatory for directors, employees, validation, and verification bodies, project developers, registry platform, external consultants and all those involved in the certification and registration process of the materials reduction or recirculation projects.